fuyuka3725/DSRE-EX/README.md

 4. Test `python DSRE.py`

-※ To start and build this, you will need ffmpeg.exe.

 5. build `pyinstaller --onefile --windowed --add-data "logo.ico;." --add-binary "ffmpeg.exe;." --icon=logo.ico --name=DSRE DSRE.py`

+※ To run and build this, you'll need ffmpeg.exe, which must be located in the same directory as the .py file.

 ## TODO